What is Market Orientation?

 - It helps in product innovation, as updated products attract the customers.

-- As customer needs keep on changing, it calls for continuous changes by the company in its products and services.
+- As customer needs keep changing, it calls for continuous changes by the company in its products and services.

 - A large portion of the company’s budget is spent on research work.

-- In the dynamic market conditions, it is difficult to predict what the future could be with respect to customer preferences and thus it requires lots of planning.
+- In the dynamic market conditions, it is difficult to predict what the future could be with respect to customer preferences, and thus, it requires lots of planning.

 Market orientation is based on customer needs and preferences.
-This strategy combined with other business strategies may become very useful for the companies.
+This strategy, combined with other business strategies, may become very useful for the companies.

-This has been a guide to What is Market Orientation and its definition.
+This article has been a guide to What is Market Orientation and its definition.
 Here we discuss an example of market orientation and its types, characteristics, differences.
 You can learn more from the following articles –